MicrosoftDocs/nav-content/dynamics-nav-app/bank-how-setup-bank-statement-service.md

 ---
-title: Set Up Yodlee Bank Feeds| Microsoft Docs'
+title: Set Up Yodlee Bank Feeds'
 description: You can convert payment information to any data format that your bank requires and enable the export or import of bank files.
 services: project-madeira
 documentationcenter: ''